Questions to ask your Financial Adviser

 If you use an adviser that is not approved by the FCA, you will not have access to the Financial Ombudsman Service (FOS) or Financial Services Compensation Scheme (FSCS) if things go wrong.

 All of our advisers are fully qualified to at least level 4 and have up to date SPS.
-Please ask us to show you our qualifications and SPS.
+Some of our financial advisers have chartered status, which is higher than Level 4.
+We are very proud of our team and their achievements, so please feel free ask us to show you our qualifications and SPS.

 Financial advisers can offer ‘independent’ advice, where they can consider products and providers from the whole market or ‘restricted’ advice, which is limited to certain products, providers or both.

 Your adviser has to clearly explain if they specialise in certain areas, such as shares, funds, units, insurance products or anything else, and the providers they look at.

 All of our advisers at Compass offer independent advice from the ‘whole of the market’.

 It is important to understand what fees and charges you will pay for advice and when you will be expected to pay.
 At Compass, generally, our initial consultation is at our cost.
 If there is a fee, we will tell you before the consultation.